jameshskoh/leetcode-notebook/LeetCode 75 Level 2/src/Day02/MultiplyString/Problem.md

 ```

 * Pitfall: multiplication calculation
+  * **Think carefully the loop conditions, especially when the counters have constraints with each other**
   * For $k$
     * Multiplication only happens when $k: 0 \rightarrow k_{max} - 1$ where $k_{max} = result.length - 1$
     * For $k = k_{max}$, no multiplication occurs, it only stores the previous carry